Skip to main content

 Choose Upload Method

-• Paste from clipboard
+• Clipboard paste: Paste an image from your clipboard

 3